 If you are struggling to qualify for an auto loan or rental lease after being discharged from bankruptcy, ask a financially stable friend or relative to act as a co-signer.
 A co-signer assumes responsibility for the outstanding loan balance if you fall behind on payments.
 However, remember that your co-signer’s credit will also be adversely affected if you default on the loan or miss payments.

 An attorney will help you maximize the fresh start that filing for Chapter 13 can bring.
 Your bankruptcy attorney will negotiate with creditors, advocate for your best interests in court, and even provide valuable post-discharge advice.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 Our Bankruptcy Partner, Elizabeth “Liz” German, has years of experience helping clients with bankruptcy and debt settlement issues.